 Swimming in cold water should also be avoided because it can narrow your blood vessels and hinder healing.
 Start with easy strokes and avoid intense actions like diving or jumping into the water.
 It will avoid putting your body under undue strain, especially on your wounds, which are still healing.

-Risks of Swimming Too Soon After a Mommy Makeover
+Risks Of Swimming Too Soon After A Mommy Makeover

 Swimming too soon after the mommy makeover surgeries can lead to various complications.
 One significant risk is the increased chance of infection and delayed healing.
 Since the incisions are still in the process of healing, exposure to water can heighten the risk of infection and hinder the overall healing process.
 Following your surgeon’s recommendations attentively and delaying swimming until you have fully recovered is vital to avoid these risks.

 Another risk associated with swimming too soon after surgery is the potential swelling and visibility of incisions.
 Immersing your body in water prematurely can cause the incisions to swell, become more visible, and potentially result in unsightly scars.
 Moreover, the stress placed on the healing incisions during swimming can even lead to open wounds and bleeding, further prolonging the healing process and potentially leaving behind more noticeable scars.